celabtud/tQUAD/README.md

 tQUAD
 =====

-e tQUAD tool reveals the memory bandwidth usage of ea function in terms of relative execution timings.
+tQUAD tool reveals the memory bandwidth usage  of a function in terms of relative execution timings.